 You may notice your dog lick his body/private parts as a way of cleaning himself.
 If you notice excessive anal licking, though, it may be a sign that your dog’s anal glands are swollen and need to be drained.
 I recommend bringing your dog to the vet for a quick draining.

-Your dog’s saliva contain enzymes that kill bacteria and help keep an open wound clean.
+Your dog’s saliva contains enzymes that kill bacteria and help keep an open wound clean.
 However, excessive licking can actually reopen healing wounds, so keep a close eye on your pooch if he’s been cut or scraped and licking that area.

 If you notice that your dog is licking the same object over and over then it may be a sign of nervousness.
 Licking can serve as a stress reliever for your pup since it releases feel-good hormones (like I mentioned above).
 However, you’ll want to break this habit since obsessive licking simply reinforces anxiety and can potentially make the problem worse.
 If you think your dog is licking for this reason, speak to your vet.